 The influence of Richard Von Sturmer was also ebbing with only ‘The Bystanders’ and ‘The Businessmen’ having his words.
 He’d already relinquished input into the group’s graphics.
 Auckland artist John Reynolds designed the covers for both ‘Marsha’ and Luxury Length.

 Blam Blam Blam were soon back on the road.
-They had a prime spot at Sweetwaters music festival in late January and Wellington dates in mid-February, then it was back on the road full time in March with The Newmatics on the Tearooms Tour, named after McGlashan’s love of the nation’s tearooms (cafes).
+They had a prime spot at Sweetwaters music festival in late January and Wellington dates in mid-February, then it was back on the road full time in March with The Newmatics on the Tearoom Tour, named after McGlashan’s love of the nation’s tearooms (cafes).

-It was just one of a large number of Kiwi icons that Blam Blam Blam would utilise.
+It was just one of a large number of signifiers that Blam Blam Blam would utilise.
 Gumboots, dress blazers with national symbol the silver fern on them, and fan grilles as hats all featured in the group’s cover art, posters, photographs and their string of clever, topical videos.
 But as much as Blam Blam Blam were mocking the nation’s norms and symbols, they were also holding them up to be more clearly seen, questioned and understood.

 April found the Blams back in Auckland, pairing with Herbs at The Gluepot and Club Hawaiki and supporting British stars The Teardrop Explodes at Mainstreet, before refreshing their presence in North Island centres.